- Due to current circumstances, Girls on the Run and Heart & Sole programs will both consist of 16 lessons (about 8 weeks) this season.

 - The curriculum has been adapted to seamlessly transition between in-person and virtual-based, coach lead programming, depending on the needs of the site and any restrictions to in-person activities put in place to curb the spread of COVID-19.

-- Registration fees have been decreased by 25% at all sites this season only.
-More info about fees and financial assistance can be found here.
+- Info about registration fees and financial assistance can be found here.

-- New this season, girls have the opportunity to register for an ALL-virtual community team for either Girls on the Run (3rd-5th) or Heart & Sole (6th-8th).
+- Girls have the opportunity to register for an ALL-virtual community team for either Girls on the Run (3rd-5th) or Heart & Sole (6th-8th).
 Check out our registration page for more info and to sign up!

-- As part of registration, all program participants (site-based and virtual) will be registered to participate in the end of season Virtual 5K celebration.
-The Virtual 5K can be completed individually or may be done at a site depending on the guidelines in place at the time of completion.
-The 5K celebrations will be completed between November 1-14, 2020.
+- As part of registration, all program participants (site-based and virtual) will be registered to participate in the end of season 5K celebration.
+The End of Season 5K can be completed individually, together as a team, or in a community setting, depending on the guidelines in place at the time of completion.
+The 5K celebrations will be completed on November 13, 2021.

 - Develop and improve competence